muellermax/movie-opera-diary/README.md

 * [The already mentioned TMDB API wrapper](https://www.themoviedb.org/) by [Celiao](https://github.com/celiao), which I use to access the TMDB database.
 * [Derek Eders](https://github.com/derekeder) tutorial about [converting CSV to HTML tables](https://github.com/derekeder/csv-to-html-table) helped me a lot when preparing the tables.
-* Of course, without Github, Heroku and Stackoverflow, the dashboard would not exist.
+* Of course, without Github, Render and Stackoverflow, the dashboard would not exist.

 ## <a class="anchor" id="author">Author</a>